 If you are anything like me, you’re curious about what people are more curious about.
 (Seems like a lot of us are interested in the things we’re afraid of.)
-So to celebrate my 28th month of blogging, here are my Top 10 blog posts about life in general.
+So to celebrate my 28th month of blogging, here are my Top 10 blog posts about life in general in 2010.
 Watch for a future post about my post popular blog posts on business.

 1 9 Ways to Get Out of Fear.

 2 The Heaviest Movie I Have Ever Seen!